Funding Black Owned Businesses Facts and Statistics

 - Budget money with a purpose for spending on Black-owned businesses: If you want to consistently support Black-owned businesses, set aside a set amount of money each month specifically to spend at Black-owned stores and restaurants.

-- Promote on social media: If there are Black-owned businesses that you enjoy doing business with, it is worth it to promote the business on social media.
+- Promote on social media: If there are Black-owned businesses you enjoy doing business with, it is worth promoting the business on social media.
 Word of mouth is a great way to bring in business, and supporting a business on social media is likely to help them bring in more profit.

 - Shop local businesses: The best way to support Black-owned businesses is by patronizing those businesses.
 If you know of any Black-owned businesses in your community or online, try to shop there first.
 If you need help finding Black-owned businesses, Black Owned Everything is a centralized database of Black-owned businesses.